 Alternating its present-day mystery with the story of the sisters’ childhood and adolescence, Long Bright River is at once heart-pounding and heart-wrenching: a gripping suspense novel that is also a moving story of sisters, addiction, and the formidable ties that persist between place, family, and fate.

 Doesn’t this book sound incredible?
 I am SO excited to dive right in and read it.
 Sounds a lot better than last month’s pick, and I’m really looking forward to it.
-You can pick this book up from anywhere books are sold!
-I always recommend to please support your local bookstores before shopping anywhere else if possible.
-Otherwise, the hardcover copy is currently on sale for $15.99 on Amazon.
 Click here to shop.

 Persuasion by Jane Austen